Leafwing-Studios/Emergence/design/src/water.md

 - create rivers
 - create marshes
 - move laterally, flowing downhill
+- have plausible sources
+  - recipes that create more water than they consume should be treated with extreme caution
 - fill up during the rain
 - dry out over time (faster from deepr pools)
 - be able to support crops on rainfall alone